 Annalyse is a recent grad from Canisius College where she studied Psychology and Environmental Studies.
 Throughout her time at school one of her biggest motivations was deepening community.
 During her study abroad in the Philippines, this value of people and diversity was driven home.
 Her love for people and inclusion is what brought her to Family Promise.
 She is looking forward to connecting to her local community and being a small part of an important cause.

 Christian Hoffman is the Director of Communication at Community Missions in Niagara County, the largest private provider of basic human needs and of mental health services in the area.
 Since joining the Mission in February 2013, Mr. Hoffman has garnered unprecedented media coverage for the agency, launched several new initiatives, and helped secure hundreds of thousands of dollars in grant funding.
 He resides in Cheektowaga with his wife, Toni, and two children, Elliana (6) and Jack (3).
 He has served on the Board of Family Promise of WNY since 2014.

-CJ Van Note is an In-Charge Senior with BS&P CPA’s and Consultants working in all areas of taxation.
+CJ Van Note is a Manager with BS&P CPA’s and Consultants working in all areas of taxation.
 CJ has been in the tax industry since she graduated from Niagara University with her MBA in 2012.
-CJ is passionate about helping the people in the City of Buffalo in any way she can including serving as treasurer of Family Promise of WNY, serving on the board of Dog Ears Bookstore and Café located in South Buffalo and volunteering with many organizations through her firm.
+CJ is passionate about helping the people in the City of Buffalo in any way she can including serving as treasurer of Family Promise of WNY.
+CJ used to serve on the board of Dog Ears Bookstore and Café and volunteers with many organizations through her firm.
 CJ has been on the board of Family Promise since November of 2015 and currently resides in Lake View with her husband.